Akashdtech/Web-scraping-BeautifulSoup/README.md

     Clone this repository and ensure Python is installed.
     Install the required libraries if not already installed - pip install requests beautifulsoup4 pandas

-Run the script:

-    python script_name.py

-    Check the output file Best_Technical_Blogs.csv for the scraped data.

-Notes:

-    Ensure a stable internet connection for accurate data scraping.
-    The script is specific to the structure of the draft.dev page and may require modifications if the page's structure changes.